PorridgePi/WRO-FE-2023/README.md

 Besides, our project involves multiple team members working collaboratively.
 CI ensures that all code changes made by different team members do not introduce regressions or break existing functionality.

+To check the state of our CI, go to the [`Actions` tab](https://github.com/PorridgePi/WRO-FE-2023/actions) and view the workflow runs.
+If everything is going well, you should be only seeing green ticks.
+However, if you are seeing no red crosses, something is up, but don't fret, we are definitely working hard to iron out the bugs!